 The best car insurance company is up to you.
 Sometimes, the most affordable rate isn’t what’s best for you.
 Cheap rates could leave you underinsured in complicated accidents.
 The best car insurance company is the one that meets you in the middle in regard to annual rates and coverage.

 As you shop for car insurance, think of your daily commute and the value of your vehicle.
 You’ll need an insurance policy that covers you if you’re at fault or if you need a rental when your vehicle is a total loss.
 Continue on through the guide to see more options.

 If saving money is your priority, we can provide you with some information that shows car insurance companies with the cheapest rates in Los Angeles.
 The companies listed here are some of the biggest across the U.S. Let’s examine their average annual rates.

 |Car Insurance Companies in Los Angeles, CA||Average Annual Rates|

 The cheapest annual rate is from USAA; however, only members of the U.S. military and their immediate families are eligible for a policy at USAA.
 All other companies are available.
 The three cheapest companies following USAA are Geico, Liberty Mutual, and Progressive.

 Best Car Insurance for Commute Rates

 Did you know car insurance companies can issue annual premiums based on how much you drive your car?
 When car insurance companies assess risk, they will estimate average commute mileage per year.
-We’ve put together some data to show these annual rates for each major car insurance company in Los Angeles.
+We’ve put together some data to show the Los Angeles car insurance price by commute rate from major companies.